sickcodes/Docker-OSX/README.md

 `sickcodes/docker-osx:auto`

 You will need around 50GB of space: half for the base image + half for your runtime image.

+If you run out of space, you can nuke your Docker images/history/cache by simply deleting `/var/lib/docker`

 ```bash
 # boot straight to OSX shell with no display (19GB)
 docker run -it \